nbeversl/urtext_docs/README.md

 You don't need to define a Sublime Project for the Urtext Project, but if you intend to do more than one thing at a time in Sublime, it's convenient to have one; you can then use Select Project -> Quick Switch Project (Ctrl-Super-P) to switch among them.

+# Reference

+## About Urtext
+### Description

+Urtext is a syntax and interpreter for plaintext.
+Urtext's basic unit is a "node", which is a range or set of ranges of text within a file.
+A collection of nodes constitutes a "project"; the interpreter is aware of all the nodes in a project at once, so that nodes can reference, modify, and organize one another, across hundreds or thousands of files.
+The syntax permits embedding of structural and instructional code into the text itself.

+The present interpreter for Urtext is in Python and can be used wherever Python is running.
+Equivalent or variant interpreters could be created in any language or editing environment.
+Using Urtext in a text editor requires an additional wrapper to pass messages between the text editor and Urtext.
+Currently there is a package for Sublime Text (Mac/Windows/Linux) and a script for Pythonista (iOS).
+### Comparison To Other Tools

+Urtext shares some characteristics with markup languages such as Markdown and LaTeX, with the important difference that it is author-facing, rather than reader-facing.
+Though it can be made to export to HTML, Urtext is not primarily a document conversion or document generation tool.
+It is rather a tool for organizing text.

+Urtext consolidates content, markup and instructions (scripting) into a single compilable syntax.
+Though it can hyperlink many documents or parts of documents together, unlike HTML, there is no additional code or markup "behind" the visible content.
+Everything the interpreter reads is visible at all times.
+### Uses

+Urtext has many uses, including but limited to:

+- prose writing
+- research
+- documentation
+- knowledge/information base
+- journaling
+- Zettelkasten
+- project/personal organization
+- notetaking
+- lightweight database
+- any other writing or information management that can be done in text form
+### Requirements and Features

+Many of the following features and benefits were core requirements when creating Urtext.
+Others came about indirectly.
+Though many can be found in other tools, they cannot be found together in one single existing tool; this was the motivation for creating Urtext.

+- It uses plain text files.
+Plaintext is fast, human-readable, flexible, cross-platform, device-portable, and future-proof.

+- It can compile, organize, and link content spread across hundreds or thousands of files.

+- Urtext files and content elements can be linked to one another in tree-like, recursive (tangled), and other non-hierarchical ways.

+- It has customizable and extensible metadata that does not rely on the file system.

+- It is decoupled from any particular text editor or interface ; it can be incorporated into any environment that runs Python, including any scriptable text editor or Python-scriptable environment capable of displaying a text editing view.

+- It is usable across multiple platforms and devices.

+- It can incorporate other plaintext syntaxes, including other markup languages and programming languages.

+- There is no need to interact directly with the file system (creating, naming, saving, organizing files).
+File creation, naming and management is handled for you, unless you want to manually name files.

+- Cascading complexity; use only the parts you need.
+Does not take months/years to learn.

+- Future-proof.
+No reliance on anything that may not exist in 5 or 100 years.
+Urtext files themselves are in plaintext, which will never become unusable.
+The interpreter/compiler could theoretically be implemented in any sufficiently capable language desired, current, past or future.

+- Does not depend on a cloud service.
+Though cloud services can be used to sync project files among devices, the interpreter itself is made to operate locally; content wholly resides on the device being used.

+- Being open source, Urtext is extensible, hackable and customizable to specific needs.

+Being in plaintext and having a syntax specification, it can also be used with:

+- Themes and syntax highlighting.

+- Version control (using Git, for example).

 ## Making a New Project

 An Urtext project is a single folder.
 The folder must contain at least file with an Urtext Node ID.